This comprehensive mortgage industry study investigates multiple data sources to reveal important mortgage industry trends and statistics.

 When determining housing affordability the price of housing is, obviously, the major factor.
 Historically low mortgage rates mean nothing if you can’t afford the price of even the most modest houses.

 In 2018 Q3, the average sales price of a home was $390,200.
 That is nearly 15 times more than the average sales price in 1968, $26,600.
 Of course, you expect house prices to rise.
 After all, most people also view their home as their largest investment.
-However, when prices increase faster than inflation it can push large sections of the population outside the housing market.
+But when prices increase at such an alarming rate it can push large sections of the population outside the housing market.

 The graph above shows the inflation-adjusted house prices from 1975 to 2018.
 As you can see, even considering inflation house prices are still much higher historical averages.
-This may indicate we are are in another housing bubble similar to the one in 2005/2006.
+This could indicate we are are in another housing bubble similar to the one in 2005/2006.
+But there is another factor to consider.

 New homes are 47% larger than 40 years ago